apache/beam/website/www/site/content/en/documentation/sdks/python-type-safety.md

 To avoid these drawbacks, you can define `Coder` classes for encoding and decoding types in a more efficient way.
 You can specify a `Coder` to describe how the elements of a given `PCollection` should be encoded and decoded.

-In order to be correct and efficient, a `Coder` needs type information and for `PCollections` to be associated with a specific type.
-Type hints are what make this type information available.
+In order to be correct and efficient, a `Coder` needs type information and for `PCollections` to be associated with a specific type. typehints are what make this type information available.
 The Beam SDK for Python provides built-in coders for the standard Python types such as `int`, `float`, `str`, `bytes`, and `unicode`.

 ### Deterministic Coders